flutterwtf/mcp_flutter/README.md

    #### Cursor Setup

+   # ⚠️ Resources Limitations ⚠️

+   - Since Cursor doesn't support resources, make sure you passed `RESOURCES_SUPPORTED=false` as environment variable.
+It will make some resources to be displayed as tools.

    1. Open Cursor's settings
    2. Go to the Features tab
    3. Under "Model Context Protocol", add the server: